joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/02/12/arts/television/inventing-anna-true-story.html?searchResultPosition=1

 **Artistry and Grace: See Ice Dancing’s Short Program**\
 `Twenty-three teams are bringing power and passion to the ice.
-Here are the latest photos as the competition begins in Beijing.`\
+Take a look at these photos from the competition in Beijing.`\
 https://nytimes.com/2022/02/12/sports/olympics/ice-dancing-rhythm-dance.html?searchResultPosition=2

 **Are Activist Short Sellers Misunderstood?**\